MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/configure_docker_daemon.md

 }
 ```

 Only the desired configuration changes need to be added to the configuration file.
-For example, this sample configures the Docker daemon to accept incoming connections on port 2375.
+For example, this sample configures the Docker Engine to accept incoming connections on port 2375.
 All other configuration options will use default values.

 ```none
 {